Ready to move from newcomer to in-the-know neighbor of Raleigh, Cary, Knightdale or Southeast Raleigh?

 Consider it the fast-track to making Raleigh, Cary, Knightdale or Southeast Raleigh feel like home.

-The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and in-person events.
+The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and events.

 (Note: If you’re an existing Raleigh Convergence subscriber, you can update your info by checking the box for your community and re-entering your email address.).